jianchentech/PythonLesson/pythonProject/BeginnerProject/credentialCreator.md

 6. The credential contains at least one digit.

-Use the random method to select character from each array of characters.

 Output :
 ```
 af2byU$@zTg5
 ```

 ### Step2
-Generate a string made of the first 2 and the last 2 chars from above credential:
+Generate a string made of the first 2 and the last 2 characters from above credential:

 Output :
 ```